 When it comes to torrents, there are 3 types of VPN companies:

-- Those that say they allow torrents (but ban, throttle, or report you)
+- Companies that say they allow torrents (but ban, throttle, or report you)

-- And those that really truly allow and embrace torrent/p2p downloaders
+- The rare VPNs that truly allow and embrace torrenting

 The overwhelming majority of VPNs fall into category #2: These VPNs want your business (torrent users are frequent VPN subscribers) but they don’t really want to go out on a limb to protect your right to a free and open internet.